Evolving test instances of the Hamiltonian completion problem: Introduction

 \section{Introduction}

-The selection of test instances is crucial when evaluating algorithms.
+\blfootnote{This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License \cc \byncnd}\blfootnote{DOI: \url{https://doi.org/10.1016/j.cor.2022.106019}}The selection of test instances is crucial when evaluating algorithms.
 Predicting performance, gaining a deeper understanding of algorithm strengths and weaknesses, and helping design better algorithms all depend on those instances.
 Selecting or generating a diverse set of instances can be quite challenging however.
-A common approach is to randomly generate test instances, but these often lack diversity or do not resemble real-world instances, as argued by \textcite{HOOKER}.
-He also raised concern about another approach, namely using well established benchmark instances (if these exist for the problem).
+A commonly used approach is to randomly generate test instances, but these often lack diversity or do not resemble real-world instances, as argued by \cite{HOOKER}.
+He also raised concerns about another approach, namely using well established benchmark instances (if these exist for the problem).
 This could play a part in the over-tuning of algorithms, which has a considerable impact on the applicability of their results.

 Instead of these methods, we use an evolutionary algorithm to generate instances that are more diverse and challenging for each solver.
 By evolving and examining instances that are easy or hard to solve for certain algorithms, we aim to get a better understanding of which features correlate with instance hardness.
 We do this by trying to maximize the difference in runtime.
 This provides a more detailed look into the respective strengths and weaknesses of existing algorithms.
-To our knowledge, this methodology was first demonstrated by \textcite{Evolvinginstances} on three important domains of combinatorial optimization, namely boolean satisfiability, binary constraint satisfaction and the travelling salesman problem.
+To our knowledge, this methodology was first demonstrated by \cite{Evolvinginstances} on three important domains of combinatorial optimization, namely boolean satisfiability \citep{sat}, binary constraint satisfaction \citep{constraint} and the traveling salesman problem \citep{tsp}.
 After utilizing the evolutionary algorithm, we visualize the instance space by projecting the high-dimensional feature space down to two dimensions.
 This shows the similarities and differences between instances and enables us to identify gaps in the space, where there could be instances with previously unseen combinations of features.
 It also allows the performance of algorithms to be viewed and predicted across the space.
-This approach was demonstrated in \textcite{SMITHMILES2015102} and \textcite{EvolvedInstancesTSP}, using graph colouring and the travelling salesman problem as a case study respectively.
+This approach was demonstrated in \cite{SMITHMILES2015102} and \cite{EvolvedInstancesTSP}, using graph coloring and the traveling salesman problem as a case study respectively.